philipwfowler/pygsi/README.md

 ## Pre-requisites

-The setup.py script will automatically install the following Python modules.
-At present setup.py specifies minimum versions loosely based on those below.
-It is likely to work with earlier versions, but please exercise caution and you will need to edit the setup.py file to remove the version restriction.
-The code is Python3 and was written and tested using version 3.5 on a Mac.
+The `setup.py` script will automatically install the following Python modules.
+At present `setup.py` specifies minimum versions loosely based on those below.
+It is likely to work with earlier versions, but please exercise caution and you will need to edit the `setup.py` file to remove the version restriction.
+The code is `Python3` and was written and tested using version 3.5 on a Mac.

-- json (2.09)
-- requests (2.8.14)
+- `requests` (2.8.14)
-- numpy (1.13.3)
+- `numpy` (1.13.3)
-- pandas (0.21.0)
+- `pandas` (0.21.0)
-- tqdm (4.19.4, optional i.e. not part of the pygsi module but is used in the included OXA-1 example and besides, I like it.)
+- `tqdm` (4.19.4, not strictly part of the pygsi module but is used in the included OXA-1 example and besides, I like it.)